ifiokjr/gelx/crates/gelx_cli/readme.md

 - Scan the directory specified by `queries` (default: `./queries`) for `.edgeql` files.
 - Connect to your Gel instance to get type information for each query.
 - Generate corresponding Rust modules.
-- If `--stdout` is used, print the combined code to the terminal.
+- If `--json` is used, print the combined code to the terminal as JSON.
-- Otherwise, write the combined code to the file specified by `output_file` (default: `./src/gelx_generated.rs`).
+- Otherwise, write the combined code to the folder specified by `output_path` (default: `./src/db`).

 #### `gelx check`